 3. Get a good but succinct guide to Ulysses: Ulysses Unbound by Terence Killeen provides short but multifaceted introductions to each of the chapters.

 4. Walk around Dublin: Use an app from the James Joyce Centre or a printed guide such as The Ulysses Guide by Robert Nicholson.
-Listen to or read Ulysses as it introduces you to parts of the city you haven’t visited.
+Listen to or read Ulysses by James Joyce as it introduces you to parts of the city you haven’t visited.

 5. Read it to enjoy it: If a chapter is too much for you just skip it and go on to the next bit, you can always return to it as you re-read the novel.
 Give yourself sufficient time to sit down and read large sections of it, rather than tackling it a page or two at a time.

 Finally, as Joyce himself once wrote “To learn one must be humble, but life is a great teacher”.
 Happy reading!